gitdeath/jellyfin-rffmpeg-server/README.md

 ```

-When setting up hardware acceleration set the transcoding directory to `/transcodes`
+When setting up hardware acceleration set the transcoding directory to `/transcodes` and ensure it is mounted to Jellyfin and all transcode workers with the NFS attributes of `sync` and `actimeo=1`

 Use root user for ssh to your transcode worker